 - You only need 1 ingredient for this recipe!

-- Fail-proof recipe: The steps are super simple, making it a beginner-friendly recipe.
-Just be sure that you get the correct cloth to strain the yogurt in this recipe, and you’re good to go.
+- Just be sure that you get the correct cloth to strain the yogurt in this recipe, and you’re good to go.

-- Customize to your taste: Get creative with flavors, toppings, and mix-ins for a personalized treat.
-Plus, it’s also an excellent recipe to make other quark-based desserts, or even quark-based savory dishes!
+- It’s also an excellent recipe to make other quark-based desserts, or even quark-based savory dishes!

 - A versatile recipe which can be used in many other dishes, such as this 5-Minute Overnight Cheesecake Weetabix!